Goodbye, Elizabeth: Women supporters devastated as Warren drops out of the presidential race

 “We had the candidate of a lifetime—someone with energy, vision, and follow-through—and the media and voters basically outright erased and ignored her,” commentator Jessica Valenti wrote in a piece called It Will Be Hard To Get Over What Happened to Elizabeth Warren.
 “Don’t tell me this isn’t about sexism.”
 The Atlantic ran an article called America Punished Elizabeth Warren for Her Competence.

-Even voters who favored other candidates would be hard pressed to argue that the loss of Warren is not a striking blow to the Democratic party’s view of itself as the party of diversity and inclusion.
+Even voters who favored other candidates would be hard-pressed to argue that the loss of Warren is not a striking blow to the Democratic party’s view of itself as the party of diversity and inclusion.
 Remaining candidates Bernie Sanders and Joe Biden are both avidly seeking her endorsement, although she has not yet offered one.
 Instead, Warren said today she is focusing on staff, supporters, and volunteers.

 “I have no regrets at all.
 This has been the honor of a lifetime,” she said.
 “I’ve had a chance to get out and talk with millions of women.”